francoisdevlin/devlinsf-clojure-utils/docs/predicate-utils.markdown

 Namespace: lib.devlinsf.predicate-utils

 This is a namespace to assist with predicate creation and composition in clojure.
+The AND & OR macros are good for testing, but not filtering.
+This library attempts to fill those gaps.

 #(same-entries[ & params]...)
 Note - The name of this method sucks.